carta/exscalabur/README.md

 # etc
 ```

-`KEYNAME` is the **key** exactly as seen in the template.
+* `KEYNAME` is the **key** exactly as seen in the template.
+* `dataType` is the runtime type of the data provided to exscalabur.
-`excelType` is the type of the cell in the final sheet.
+* `excelType` is the type of the cell in the final sheet.
-`dataType` is the runtime type of the data to be substituted.

-A `YamlReader` class is provided to convert the yaml file into an in-code representation.
+`com.carta.yaml.YamlReader` is provided to read the schema definition yaml files.

-The `YamlReader` can be imported from `com.carta.yaml.YamlReader`

-For the above template Excel file, the following may be an example of the `schema` definition:
+For the example template Excel file above, the following is valid `schema` definition:

 ```yaml
 $KEY.fname: